vrunk11/fl2k_2/README.md

 For more information on sorce see https://osmocom.org/projects/osmo-fl2k/wiki

-This project fork is primarily for use with playing TBC files the following is for that use case.
+This project fork is primarily for use with playing TBC files the following is for that use case. but it can also be used as a remplacement of the osmos-fl2K thanks to all the new QOL feature added.

 # FL2K TBC Player